U.S. Department of State Seal

 • Power of Attorney from the PAPs in favor of the SAA to process the case if the PAPs are not in India;

 • Statement from the ASP committing to care for the child and, with CARA’s approval, to find a suitable alternative placement if the adoption is disrupted before a final adoption is completed.
-The ASP will report the alternative placement to the appropriate parties, including the Indian court handling guardianship/adoption proceedings; and
+The ASP will report the alternative placement to the appropriate parties, including the Indian court/district magistrate handling guardianship/adoption proceedings; and

 Additional documents if applicable:

-• In cases where a couples’ combined age is over 90 years, a document from a younger family member expressing their willingness to look after the child in the event the adoptive parents become incapacitated.
+• In cases where the couples’ combined age is over 90 years, a document from a younger family member expressing their willingness to look after the child in the event the adoptive parents become incapacitated.

 Home Study Reports for U.S. Citizens Residing Abroad:

-• CARA has advised the U.S. central authority that PAPs residing in India for a year or more may ask CARA to nominate a SAA to prepare their home study report.
-The home study must be reviewed and approved by the U.S. ASP before it is submitted to USCIS with the prospective adoptive parent’s Form I-800A application.
+• CARA has advised the Department of State, the U.S. Central Authority, that PAPs residing in India for a year or more may ask CARA to nominate a SAA to prepare their home study report.

 Note: Additional documents may be requested.

-6. Apply for a U.S. Immigrant Visa for Your Child and Bring Your Child Home
+7. Secure a U.S. Immigrant Visa for Your Child If You Intend to Reside with Your Child in the United States

 Birth Certificate

-You will need to obtain a birth certificate for your child.
+You will need to obtain a new or updated birth certificate for your child.

 Indian Passport